monasca/monasca.github.io/docs/architecture.md

    modules for deployment in an OpenStack environment
  * [`rpm-packaging`][22]: RPM spec file templates and tooling for building OpenStack packages for RPM based distributions
+ * [Devstack][26] may also be a valuable reference for development and as an example of how to configure the set of Monasca services.

 Client libraries:
  * [`python-monascaclient`][14]: CLI and Python library for interating with the